Lightning-AI/lit-llama/howto/finetune_adapter_v2.md

 If you are new to LLaMA-Adapter and are interested to learn more about how it works before proceeding with the finetuning guide below, you might find our article [Understanding Parameter-Efficient Finetuning of Large Language Models: From Prefix Tuning to LLaMA-Adapters](https://lightning.ai/pages/community/article/understanding-llama-adapters/) helpful.

 LLaMA-Adapter v2 extends the original LLaMA-Adapter idea by adding trainable bias and scale parameters to each linear layer in the transformer.
 Furthermore, LLaMA-Adapter v2 makes the normalization layers trainable.
-Where the 7B LLaMA model has 1.2M trainable parameters with LLaMA v1, LLaMA-Adapter v2 adds an additional 0.2 M trainable parameter for the bias and scale parameters and 2.6 million trainable parameters for the normalization layers.
+Where the 7B LLaMA model has 1.2M trainable parameters with LLaMA v1, LLaMA-Adapter v2 adds an additional 2.8 M trainable parameter for the bias and scale parameters and ~300k trainable parameters for the normalization layers.
+So, adapter v2 has ~4.3 M trainable parameters in total.

 ## Preparation